codecrafters-io/build-your-own-shell/stage_descriptions/completions-06-wt6.md

 $ xyz_foo_bar_baz
 ```

-If there is only one match after performing completion, then the shell should complete the command name as in previous stages (with a trailing space).
+If there is only one match after performing completion, then the shell should complete the command name as with previous stages (with a trailing space).

 ### Tests